-- 1. Recruit and induct a new Healthwatch Northamptonshire Chair. - 2.
-Recruit and induct new Advisory Board members. - 3.
-Refresh and update volunteer training programme. - 4.
-Refresh and update volunteer policies and handbook. - 5.
-Develop the Quality Assurance Framework and action plan. - 6.
-Implement the new Decision-Making policy. - 7.
-Review of meetings attended by staff and volunteers (Appendix 5).
+- 1. Recruit and induct a new Healthwatch North and West Northamptonshire Chair. - 2.
+Refresh and update volunteer training programme. - 3.
+Refresh and update volunteer policies and handbook. - 4.
+Implement the new Decision-Making policy. - 5.
+Review of meetings attended by staff and volunteers (Appendix 5). - 6.
+Implement new Quality Assurance Framework (QAF). - 7.
+Investing in Children.

-Further operational project plans will be developed to deliver the work on these priorities throughout 2021/22.
+Further operational project plans will be developed to deliver the work on these priorities throughout 2022/23.

-This plan will be reviewed on an ongoing basis by the HWN Planning Group.
+This plan will be reviewed on an ongoing basis by the HWNW Planning Group.